 If you don't have ripe bananas, here are a few ways to ripen them quickly so you can make this recipe.

 You can put your bananas on a grill.
 Slice the peel to allow air to vent.
 Grill on low heat for 10-15 minutes.
-The benefit to this method is the bananas caramelize, adding so much natural sweetness!
+The benefit of this method is the bananas caramelize, adding so much natural sweetness!

 Another way to ripen your bananas is to put them in the oven at 300 degrees and bake for 15-20 minutes.